RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 In which any algorithm can be implemented to calculate the coefficient values.

 Otherwise, the coefficients can be defined as a ``.csv`` file.
-The file must contain a header with at least one of the following columns representin the independent variables:
+The file must contain a header with at least one of the following columns representing the independent variables:

 - ``alpha``: Angle of attack.